 Liability is a legally enforceable claim against another party for damages, injuries, and harm caused by that party.
 One or more parties might share liability for damages in a car accident case.
 Parties who could be liable for a car accident claim include, but are not limited to:

 - A bicyclist or pedestrian who caused the crash

 - Manufacturers who produced defective automobiles or parts

 - A government agency for failing to maintain roads or defectively designed roads and intersections

 The injured party has the burden of proving liability by a preponderance of the evidence.
 If the accident victim cannot prove the elements of a liability claim, they cannot recover compensation for their damages.

-How Do You Prove Liability for a San Diego Car Accident Claim?
+How Do You Prove Liability for a San Diego, California Car Accident Claim?